altsan/os2-wnnim/README.md

 Win-OS/2 sessions are not.
 OS/2 command lines are not supported either, _except_ for windowed VIO sessions running on DBCS versions of OS/2.

+The current version supports Japanese input.
+Support for Korean and Chinese input is planned for future releases.

 For Users
 ---------